-The physical size and weight of the Canon 1D and the Leica Q Typ 116 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Leica Q Typ 116.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is considerably smaller (58 percent) than the Canon 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the Q Typ 116 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the Q Typ 116 has a lens built in, whereas the 1D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 1D gets 500 shots out of its NP-E3 battery, while the Q Typ 116 can take 300 images on a single charge of its BP-DC12 power pack.
 As can be seen in the images above, the 1D has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.